koenrane/KR-new-site/content/import/the-shard-theory-of-human-values.md

 By this process, repeated many times, the baby learns how to associate world model concepts (e.g. “the juice is behind me”) with the heuristics responsible for reward (e.g. “turn around” and “grab and drink the juice which is in front of me”).
 Both parts of that sequence are reinforced.
 In this way, the contextual-heuristics exchange information with the budding world model.

 > [!info] Definition: Shard of value
 > A _shard of value_ refers to the contextually activated computations which are downstream of similar historical reinforcement events.
 For example, the juice-shard consists of the various decision-making influences which steer the baby towards the historical reinforcer of a juice pouch.
 These contextual influences were all reinforced into existence by the activation of sugar reward circuitry upon drinking juice.
 >
->A _subshard_ is a contextually activated component of a shard.
+> A _subshard_ is a contextually activated component of a shard.
 For example, “IF juice pouch in front of me THEN grab” is a _subshard_ of the juice-shard.
 It seems plain to us that learned value shards are[^5] most strongly activated in the situations in which they were historically reinforced and strengthened.
 >
-> For more on terminology, see [appendix B](#appendix-b-terminology).
+> For more on terminology, see [Appendix B](#appendix-b-terminology).

 ![](http://res.cloudinary.com/lesswrong-2-0/image/upload/v1669405112/mirroredImages/iCfdcxiyr2Kj8m8mT/isuv5eaznltruch2kh9f.png)
 <br/>Figure: Generated by DALL-E 2.

 While all of this is happening, many different shards of value are also growing, since the human reward system offers a range of feedback signals.
 Many subroutines are being learned, many heuristics are developing, and many proto-preferences are taking root.
 At this point, the brain learns a crude planning algorithm,[^6] because proto-planning subshards (e.g. IF `motor-command-5214` predicted to bring a juice pouch into view, THEN execute) would be reinforced for their contributions to activating the various hardcoded reward circuits.
-This proto-planning is learnable because most of the machinery was already developed by the self-supervised predictive learning, when e.g. learning to predict the consequences of motor commands (see [appendix A](#appendix-a-the-formation-of-the-world-model)).
+This proto-planning is learnable because most of the machinery was already developed by the self-supervised predictive learning, when e.g. learning to predict the consequences of motor commands (see [Appendix A](#appendix-a-the-formation-of-the-world-model)).

 The planner has to decide on a coherent plan of action.
 That is, micro-incoherences (turn towards juice, but then turn back towards a friendly adult, but then turn back towards the juice, ad nauseum) should generally be penalized away.[^7] Somehow, the plan has to be coherent, integrating several conflicting shards.
 We find it useful to view this integrative process as a kind of “bidding.”
 For example, when the juice-shard activates, the shard fires in a way which would have historically increased the probability of executing plans which led to juice pouches.
 We’ll say that the juice-shard is _bidding_ for plans which involve juice consumption (according to the world model), and perhaps bidding against plans without juice consumption.